 When a person smokes or injects methamphetamine, he or she may feel the effects for nearly 12 hours.
 But the effects wear off after that.
 It’s difficult to “come down” from such an intense high.
-The period of coming down is often called “crashing”.
+The period of coming down is often called “crashing.”
 When a person crashes, he or she may feel depressed and anxious.
 It’s also common for users to feel lethargic and extremely hungry during this period.
-So, to avoid this unpleasant experience, people often use more of the drug in order to get high again.
+So, to avoid this unpleasant experience, people often use more of the drug to get high again.
 There are many different effects of meth use.
 Some are short-term while others are long-term.
 And the effects can be mental, emotional, and physical.
-Some of the short-term signs and symptoms of meth use include:

 After just a short period of using meth, people can build up a tolerance for this substance.
 This means that their bodies can become used to the drug.
 When this happens, people who may have once used a smaller dose of meth will find that it no longer produces the effects they want.
 This happens as a result of the increased tolerance for the drug.
 As a result, those who use meth will need to use more of the drug in order to get the desired effects.
 This leads to substance abuse and dependence.